login | contact us

-Northern Ireland’s biodiversity is declining.
-According to the latest State of Nature report, 11% of species are threatened with extinction across the island of Ireland.
+Biodiversity is declining.
+According to the latest State of Nature report, 12% of species are threatened with extinction across Northern Ireland.

-Hedgerows Heroes in partnership with Pilgrim’s Europe, aims to help re-wild your school grounds for good and create a hedgerow that establishes wildlife corridors that connect habitats and nature across the island.
+In response, Eco-Schools Northern Ireland has partnered with Pilgrim’s Europe to host the Hedgerow Heroes programme, which aims to help re-wild school grounds for good and create a hedgerow that establishes wildlife corridors that connect habitats and nature across the island.

 The successful Hedgerow Heroes schools will embark on a journey that includes three workshops: